 The accompanying unaudited condensed consolidated interim financial statements have been prepared on a going concern basis, which contemplates, among other things, the realization of assets and the satisfaction of liabilities in the ordinary course of business.
-We have experienced continuing losses from operations, are in default on certain debt, have negative working capital of approximately (\$4,158,000), recurring losses from operations and a deficit accumulated during the development stage of approximately (\$35,039,000) at September 30, 2008, which among other matters, raises significant doubt about our ability to continue as a going concern.
+We have experienced continuing losses from operations, are in default on certain debt, have negative working capital of approximately (\$4,248,000), recurring losses from operations and a deficit accumulated during the development stage of approximately (\$37,383,000) at December 31, 2008, which among other matters, raises significant doubt about our ability to continue as a going concern.
 We have not generated significant revenue or any profit from operations since inception.
 A significant amount of additional capital will be necessary to advance the development of our products to the point at which they may become commercially viable.
 Our current financial resources are insufficient to fund our capital expenditures, working capital and other cash requirements (consisting of accounts payable, accrued liabilities, amounts due to related parties and amounts due under various notes payable) for the fiscal year ending March 31, 2009.
 Therefore we will be required to seek additional funds through debt and/or equity financing arrangements to finance our current and long-term operations.

 We are currently addressing our liquidity issue by exploring investment capital opportunities through the public markets, specifically, through private placement of common stock.
-We believe that our access to capital, together with existing cash resources, will be sufficient to meet our liquidity needs for fiscal 2009.
+If we are able to access debt/equity capital, then we believe we will have sufficient liquidity to meet our operating needs for the next twelve months.
 However, no assurance can be given that we will receive any funds in a connection with our capital raising efforts, in which case we will be required to significantly curtail operations, sell or license out significant portions of our technology, or possibly cease operations.